teal-language/tl/docs/tutorial.md

 ```

 If you initialize a variable with nil and don't give it any type, this doesn't
-give Teal any useful information to work with (you don't want your variable to
+give any useful information to work with (you don't want your variable to
 be always nil throughout the lifetime of your program, right?) so you will
 have to declare the type explicitly: